 In much of our state and our nation, [however,] connection to the internet remains slow and is often too expensive for families, especially in low-income neighborhoods of color and in rural areas.
 The gold standard for broadband today is 100 mps (megabits per second) for download and upload speeds.
 As the ReImagine Appalachia campaign’s research on broadband access shows, most Pennsylvania counties and congressional districts have median download speeds below 30 mps and median upload speeds of less than 10 mps.
 Median upload and download speeds are even lower in the other ReImagine Appalachia states: Ohio ranks in the bottom 20 states; Kentucky ranks in the bottom 12; and West Virginia ranks in the bottom eight.

 Fortunately, a broad bipartisan coalition now recognizes the necessity of quality, affordable broadband.
 For example, Senator Joe Manchin of West Virginia is a broadband champion.
-Echoing the ReImagine Appalachia vision, Senator Manchin has highlighted the potential of cooperatives like the Peoples Rural Telephone Cooperative (PRTC) and municipalities like Chattanooga, Tennessee, to offer the high speeds at low price.
+Echoing the ReImagine Appalachia vision, Senator Manchin has highlighted the potential of cooperatives like the Peoples Rural Telephone Cooperative (PRTC) and municipalities like Chattanooga, Tennessee, to offer high speeds at a low price.
 Co-ops brought electricity and telephone service to rural areas in the 1930s-1950s.
 They can help do the same with improved broadband.
 As Senator Manchin says, “…let a co-op just go out and cover costs.
 It’s a hell of a lot cheaper and we can do it.
 There’s ways to do it…and we just got to be committed.”

 In addition to high speed and affordability, ReImagine Appalachia outlines six other principles that should guide federal policy.
-These include making parallel investment in digital inclusion programs to help the least-connected residents and small businesses acquire affordable high-speed broadband and ensuring that public funds create union-wage jobs and protect union rights for trades workers who build out high-speed broadband and permanent workers employed by internet providers.
+These include making parallel investments in digital inclusion programs to help the least-connected residents and small businesses acquire affordable high-speed broadband and ensuring that public funds create union-wage jobs and protect union rights for trades workers who build out high-speed broadband and permanent workers employed by internet providers.

-Congress has the perfect opportunity right now to make the broadband gold standard available and affordable for all, while creating an estimated 5,530 good jobs in Pennsylvania alone.
+Congress has the perfect opportunity right now to make the broadband gold standard available and affordable for all while creating an estimated 5,530 good jobs in Pennsylvania alone.
 Every single member of the Pennsylvania, Ohio, West Virginia, and Kentucky congressional delegations should publicly and enthusiastically endorse this part of the federal infrastructure package.”